 The core idea

-Zoxide solves a problem you probably don’t notice until someone points it out: you spend a surprising amount of terminal time typing paths you’ve already typed hundreds of times.
+Zoxide solves a problem most people overlook until someone names it: you spend a surprising amount of terminal time retyping paths you already know by heart.

 The mental model is a single sentence.
 Zoxide tracks where you go and lets you jump back with a fragment.
 The frecency ranking makes “the best match” almost always the one you wanted.
 The composition with fzf (through zi) handles the cases where it isn’t.